Registration opens: December 12, 2022

 - Description

-- This course provides an introductory overview of the role of the mass media and mass communication within a democratic society and the impact upon the ability of its citizens to make informed decisions.
-The course considers the historical context of journalism in North America, the major influences affecting the function of the mass media and their evolution in a digital age.
-The course is also designed to enable the student to recognize bias in media and evaluate information as a social construction.
+- This course provides an introductory overview of the role of the major news/information media within a democratic society and their impact upon the ability of its citizens to make informed decisions.
+It considers the historical context of journalism in Canada, the major influences affecting the function of the news media and their evolution in a digital age.
+The course is also designed to enable the student to recognize bias in the news and evaluate news as a social construction.

 - Theme